akshay-podagatlapalli/creative-code/README.md

-# creative-code
+# Creative Coding

-Using javascript to generate pleasing visuals
+I am learning to code in JavaScirpt by making some cool animations!